ffund/tcp-ip-essentials/online-faq.md

 As your work on each lab exercise, you'll answer some short questions by filling in your answers in an online form in Gradescope.

+Some of the questions will ask you to upload a screenshot of parts of the lab exercise, and annotate it to indicate certain relevant parts.
+Other questions will ask you to explain or comment on your screenshots.

+You will not have to write a traditional "lab report" explaining lab procedure etc. You *only* have to answer the specific questions that are asked in Gradescope.

-Here's a brief tutorial to show you how it works:
+Here's a brief tutorial to show you how Gradescope works:

 <iframe width="480" height="270" src="https://www.youtube.com/embed/j_kha2UkeMY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>